 We are all responsible for ensuring that each child remains safe with staff and volunteers urged to log a concern with First Contact if they feel it necessary to do so.
 As a school we have a Designated Lead for Safeguarding: Mr R Goffee

 Our other safeguarding leads are: Mrs N Linsley, Mrs A Hartley and Mrs C Maughan

-The governor with responsibility for safeguarding is Mrs Frances Stenlake and each term she meets with Mr Goffee to review the systems we as a school have in place and to recommend any changes that may be needed.
+The academy council member with responsibility for safeguarding is Mrs Frances Stenlake and each term she meets with Mr Goffee to review the systems we as a school have in place and to recommend any changes that may be needed.

 Areas of Safeguarding